-Gia is a student in Āyurveda, tantra & traditional female-based practices of Dr. Sumit Kesarkar of NLAM (National Library of Ayurvedic Medicine); at Āyurved Sadhana with Dr. Bharat Vaidya; in jyotiṣa of Pandit Sanjay Rath In New Delhi; in Āyurveda of Arun Deva; and studying Āyurveda through classical text of Aṣṭāṅga Hṛdayam with Dr. Sanjay Pisharodi; and in Sanskrit with Ramadas P. V. of Amrita Vishwa Vidyapeetham.
+Gia is a student in Āyurveda, tantra & traditional female-based practices of Dr. Sumit Kesarkar of NLAM (National Library of Ayurvedic Medicine); at Āyurved Sadhana with Dr. Bharat Vaidya; in jyotiṣa of Pandit Sanjay Rath In New Delhi; in Āyurveda of Arun Deva; and studying Āyurveda through classical text of Aṣṭāṅga Hṛdayam with Dr. Sanjay Pisharodi; and in Sanskrit with Ramadas P. V. of Amrita Vishwa Vidyapeetham in India.
 She first traveled to Salt Lake City to receive her training from the Sambhava School of Yoga (through Shiva Centre of Latvia).
 Her early training focused on hatha, Vedic & tantric yoga practices.

 My teaching practice includes as many curious, seeking souls from different walks of life as possible.
 I have found that my students and I all find each other for a very particular, soul-illuminating reason.

-I mostly work with women, individuals, and couples to guide their journey to becoming healthier, happier, clearer, and freer.
+I mostly work with individuals, but also couples to guide their journey to becoming healthier, happier, clearer, and freer.
 Possible touchstones: Injuries, recovery of all sorts, depression, confusion, addiction, the wonders/perils of the mind, being too busy, juggling work & family life, weight problems, eating habits, emptiness, focus, the "God" question.
 Possibly you are looking for more direction, spirituality, devotion or love in your life and consciousness.

 Practices specifically for women to re-balance and strengthen your reproductive system.
 Focusing on gentle hatha yoga practices, pranayam, simple herbs, and most importantly dinacharya (daily eating, sleeping, scheduling habits).